 - It also said farmers should not be stopped from rearing hybrid varieties of milking animals and suggested that the grace period is given to shift to organic farming be extended from five years to 10 years.

-Why people turned violent?
+Why have people turned violent?

 No, not after the 3rd committee!
 But even before that!

 And remember that protests often are not due to love towards the environment, but often because of fear of eviction or loss of livelihood.
-Centre issued an office order in November 2013 directing immediate implementation of five proposals in the Kasturirangan report.
+Centre issued an office order in November 2013 directing the immediate implementation of five proposals in the Kasturirangan report.
 This was the immediate provocation for the agitation.
 Later, the central government sought the opinion of the five states in implementing the report.
 Dialogues were still on and the government had asked the state governments to submit their views on the report.

 Current situation and updates

-Ministry of Environment had enough reports (Gadgil and Kasturirangan; Ooman committee was state-level), but still, they didn’t take any action.
+The Ministry of Environment had enough reports (Gadgil and Kasturirangan; Ooman committee was state-level), but still, they didn’t take any action.
 The reports were neither available in the public domain nor the opinion of states was asked.
 So guess who intervened by this time?
 None other than the National Green Tribunal (NGT)!
 A bench headed by NGT Chairperson Justice Swatanter Kumar imposed a fine of Rs 25,000 on the ministry for failing to file its final report on recommendations of two panels set up to study environmental sensitivity and ecological significance of the Western Ghats, saying better standards were expected from it.
 [Oct1, 2013]

 The Kasturirangan panel had submitted its report to the Ministry on April 15, 2013.
 (Finally) it was put in public domain and also disseminated to all stakeholders including the six Western Ghats states including Gujarat, Karnataka, Maharashtra, Goa, Kerala and Tamil Nadu for feedback and comments.
-Going with the recommendations of the high-level panel that was headed by Mr. Kasturirangan, the Ministry has decided to declare the ESA over 37% of the Western Ghats under the Environment Protection Act, 1986.
+Going with the recommendations of the high-level panel that was headed by Mr. Kasturirangan, the Ministry has decided to declare the ESA over 37% of the Western Ghats under the Environment Protection Act, of 1986.

 With the central government deciding to implement the Kasturirangan Committee report on the Western Ghats, there were several protests in Kerala.
 Even those who opposed the Gadgil Committee report now want it in place of the Kasturirangan Committee report.
-People now fear that due to illegal mining they would get evicted indirectly.
+People now fear that due to illegal mining, they would get evicted indirectly.

-Going against the recommendation of the Environment Secretary, the Minister retained the criteria to leave areas with high-density of the population out of this regulated zone’s ambit.
+Going against the recommendation of the Environment Secretary, the Minister retained the criteria to leave areas with high-density populations out of this regulated zone’s ambit.
 The high-level panel had recommended that the hill tracts with high population densities be kept out of the ESA ambit.
 The MoEF recently came out with the order, and according to directions under Section 5 of the Environment (Protection) Act, 1986, bars mining in ecologically fragile areas (EFA not to be confused with ESA), setting up of thermal plants and restricts buildings to less than 20,000 sq ft in 123 villages mentioned in the K. Kasturirangan report of the state.

-Update 2018: As Kerala faces its worst floods in several decades, Madhav Gadgil, the author of a landmark report on the conservation of the Western Ghats created said that Kerala Floods are partly man-made.
+Update 2018: As Kerala faces its worst floods in several decades, Madhav Gadgil, the author of a landmark report on the conservation of the Western Ghats said that Kerala Floods are partly man-made.
 He said the scale of the disaster would have been smaller had the state government and local authorities followed environmental laws.